 Volunteer dentists and dental hygienists work in CommunityHealth’s comprehensive Oral Health program and provide much-needed basic prophylactic and restorative dental care to our patients in a state-of-the-art facility.

-Dental Volunteer Opportunities at Englewood location
+Dental Volunteer Opportunities at the Englewood location

-Dental Volunteer Opportunities at West Town location
+Dental Volunteer Opportunities at the West Town location

 Nonmedical volunteers are essential to clinic operations.
 Front-desk volunteers, interpreters, and health educators are just a few of the opportunities available.